Green Goddess Salad

 Instructions

-• In a large mixing bowl, add the salad ingredients and mix well.
+• In a large mixing bowl, add the romaine lettuce, cucumbers, and green onions and mix well.

 • Make the dressing by adding the basil, shallots, cashews, and garlic in a food processor.
-Add the remaining ingredients and blend until smooth.
+Add the lemon and parmesan cheese and blend until smooth.

 • Pour the dressing on top and toss through until all the salad is coated.